 Yet, execution often falters.
 There are three major reasons for this gap between strategy and execution:

-And it really doesn’t help that ideas produced early on in the process often end up falling short because the digital infrastructure required to support their needs to be developed from scratch.
+And it doesn’t help that ideas made early in the process often end up falling short because the digital infrastructure required to support their needs has to be developed from scratch.

-Developing a digital infrastructure for a bancassurance partnership is more affordable than the cost of training employees and maintaining an analogue sales process.
-Although it’s costlier, the latter is usually the fallback strategy because it is more familiar to both partners.
+Developing a digital infrastructure for a bancassurance partnership is more affordable than the cost of training employees and carrying-on an analogue sales process.
+Even though it’s costlier, the latter is usually the fallback strategy because it is more familiar to both partners.

 Successful digital transformations don’t happen unless the businesses involved view the digital framework as a new infrastructure.
-Moving to digital infrastructure is a fundamental change that reflects back on the business processes, products, and even the whole distribution of power, opportunities, and revenue streams.
-(For a simple example of this, just think about how a doubling of offers exposed without raising the cost of sales, could affect a price/risk strategy.)
+Moving to digital infrastructure is a key change that affects the business processes, products, and even the whole distribution of power, opportunities, and revenue streams.
+For a simple example of this, think about how a doubling of offers exposed without raising the cost of sales could affect a price risk strategy.

 When it comes to bancassurance, so many good intentions end up falling short in the execution.
-That’s one of the reasons we started delivering digital capabilities as a Software as a Service platform.
+That’s one of the reasons why we started offering digital capabilities as a software as a service platform.

 We don’t want good intentions to get lost in translation.
 From now on, every new bancassurance partnership can start with their product, their customers, and the digital infrastructure they need.

 Want to know more about digital partnerships and how they can help you grow your sales?
 Take the edge of here.

 Special thanks to our expert Simon Bentholm.